batcity/high-level-design-lab/README.md

 Each folder documents a different system, covering core components, trade-offs, and high-level architecture.

 📌 Goal: Build a personal knowledge base of system design patterns and practices.

+Note: I've used AI and other system design resources to help me understand/refine these designs